sheredom/ubench.h/README.md

 Just `#include "ubench.h"` in your code!

-The current supported compilers are gcc, clang and msvc.

 The current supported platforms are Linux, macOS and Windows.

+The current supported compilers are gcc, clang, MSVC's cl.exe, and clang-cl.exe.

 ## Command Line Options